-Case Name: Case #: Date

-County Name: Date Report Received:

-Social Worker Name: Circ cle either Initial or Reassessment #: 1 2 3 4 5:
+Case Name: Date Assessment Completed: Date Report Received: Social Worker Name: Indicate either Initial or Reassessment and #: 1 2 3 4 5: Children: Caregiver(s):

-Children:

-Caregiver(s):

 Some items apply to all household members while other items apply to caregivers only.
 Assess items for the specified household members, selecting one score only under each category.
 Household members may score differently on each item.
 When assessing an item for more than one household member, record the score for the household member with the greatest need (highest score).